 This is so we can look at the long-term impact of Make Happen activities to assess whether young people who take part are any more likely to progress to Higher Education.
 It is also to comply with the requirements that the OfS has set out for the Uni Connect programme.

 Data recorded in HEAT will be held securely for the duration of the longitudinal programme and anonymised according to anonymisation protocols as appropriate by the HEAT Service.
 The Information Commissioner’s Office (https://ico.org.uk) has approved HEAT’s retention schedule which shows how long information is kept for.
 You can read the data privacy information for HEAT on their website (https://heat.ac.uk).

-If you have questions about how your data is being used, or about any of your other data rights, contact the Data Protection Officer at the University of Essex, 01206 874853, firstname.lastname@example.org.
+If you have any further questions about how your data is being used, or about any of your other data rights, contact the Data Protection Officer at the University of Essex, 01206 874853, firstname.lastname@example.org.

-If you are unsatisfied with the way the University has processed your personal data, or have any questions or concerns about your data please contact email@example.com.
+If you are dissatisfied with the way the University or Make Happen has processed your personal data, or if have any questions or concerns about your data please contact email@example.com.
 If we are not able to resolve the issue to your satisfaction, you have the right to apply to the Information Commissioner’s Office (ICO).
-They can be contacted at https://ico.org.uk.
+They can be contacted at https://ico.org.uk/make-a-complaint/

 Changes to this notice

 We keep our privacy notices under regular review.
 This privacy notice was last updated in May 2021.